dineshUmasankar/YARTBML/docs/src/specification.md

 # 1 Introduction

-YARTBML is a functional programming langauge with a set of basic primitive and complex datatypes.
+YARTBML is a functional programming language with a set of basic primitive and complex datatypes.
 It is a statically typed general purpose language that runs with its own interpreter built in GO.
 Memory management is handled by GO, and the interpreter is a binary file which was compiled by Go to the specific machine architecture.

 # 2 Lexical Structure
 This section specifies the lexical structure of the programming language.